bhauth/MON/README.md

 ## purpose

 This is a sketch of a new human-readable data format.
-I do think it's better than existing ones, but usually, new programming/data languages need backing from a major institution or celebrity-engineer to get established.
-So, this is mostly just a thought exercise.

-MON is meant to be a format for data that's easily converted to/from JSON and related formats, but be easier for humans to read and write with a text editor.
+MON is meant to be easily converted to/from JSON and related formats, but be easier for humans to read and write with a text editor.
 It has similar goals to TOML and YAML, but is meant to handle **deeply nested** data in a more readable way than those formats.

-MON is also meant to handle schemas for data in it.
-There are already several perfectly good languages for schemas, such as CUE, Dhall, and XSD, but which one to use?
-I decided to go with whatever has the most stars on Github, and found this thing called TypeScript with 100k stars.
-So, the plan is:

-1. read MON files
-2. compile them to TypeScript for type validation
-3. compile the TypeScript to safe JS
-4. execute the JS to run any schema (checks + generation) of values and produce a JS object
-5. if necessary, convert the JS object to a JSON string
+I do think MON is better than current formats, but usually, new programming/data languages need backing from a major institution or celebrity-engineer to get established.
+However, you can use the code here to convert MON to JSON today, and that might be easier than writing JSON other ways.

 ## current implementation